Oregon City Electrician

 - Use the right light bulb.
 While it may be tempting to install a high-wattage bulb in a low-watt fixture, it’s dangerous to do so.
 Light bulb mismatching is a common cause of electrical problems and house fires.
 Damage to the socket and wiring often go unnoticed until a problem occurs.
 If the fixture isn’t labeled with its wattage, always use a bulb no larger than 60 watts.

 Always seek skilled advice for electrical problems.
-Call Roth Heating & Cooling, Plumbing & Electrical today at (503) 994-9924 for professional, award-winning service from one of our experienced Oregon City electricians.
+Call Roth Heating & Cooling, Plumbing, Electrical, Drain Services today at (503) 994-9924 for professional, award-winning service from one of our experienced Oregon City electricians.